Plant of the month April: Asian flowering dogwood (Cornus kousa)

 Origin: Asia

-Cornus kousa details
+Details of the Cornus kousa

 Thanks to its mostly bushy growth habit, Cornus kousa is particularly suitable for front gardens, parks and larger areas.
-As a small shrub, however, it also enhances borders and, in a sufficiently large planter, is a real eye-catcher even on terraces.
-Whether in the summer months or in autumn, our plant of the month is a real feast for the eyes at different times of the year.
+As a small shrub, however, it also enhances borders and is a real eye-catcher in a sufficiently large planter, even on terraces.
+Whether in the summer months or in autumn: our plant of the month is a real feast for the eyes at different times of the year.

 PARC’S references